benjaminWave/Inventory-A/README.md

 # Instructions for End User

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
-- You can locate my visual component by...
+- You can  add a cloth item to the UI by first clicking on the "View the list of clothing available for purchase" button in the "MENU" tab.
+This will lead you to the "LIST" tab.
+Thereafter, click on the "Add a cloth item" button.
+Then select the color, cloth type and enter a 4 digit id.
+Click the enter button.
+The cloth item will appear at the upper panel
+- You can remove a cloth item by following the previous instructions to the "LIST" tab.
+Select the "Remove a cloth item" button.
+Therafter enter the id of the item you wish to remove from the list above and click the enter button.
+The item should be removed from the list

+- You can buy a cloth item by following the previous instructions to the "LIST" tab.
+Select the "Buy a cloth item" button.
+Therafter enter the id of the item you wish to buy from the list above and click the enter button.
+The item should be removed from the list, but is now present in the sales ranking

+- You can view the sales ranking by clicking on the "View the sales ranking of sold clothing" button in the "MENU" tab.
+This will lead you to the "SALES" tab where the items should be displayed, if any have been purchased.
+- You can add a request by clicking on the "Request item" option in the "MENU" tab.
+Enter the id of the item you want request and press the enter button.
+- You can locate my visual component when trying to add a cloth item.
+After selecting the color, the next stage is the type of cloth.
+Here, you will see two options, shirt and trousers with their respective images.
+Another visual component is present any time you enter the id of an item, such as in the next step.
+The enter button uses a stylized image of an enter button
-- You can save the state of my application by...
+- You can save the state of my application by clicking the file option at the top left corner.
+Click the save option and verify the save
-- You can reload the state of my application by...
+- You can reload the state of my application by clicking the file option at the top left corner.
+Click the load option and verify the load, the UI should now update to match the file that was loaded.